 - All employees no matter the length of employment (some exclusions may apply).

 - Small businesses with fewer than 50 employees may qualify for exemption from the requirement to provide leave due to school closings or child care unavailability if the leave requirements would jeopardize the viability of the business as a going concern.

-We have gathered a few links as a resource to address questions and help our clients navigate through these challenging times.
+We have gathered additional resources for WA state and local relief efforts, as well as useful links to help our clients navigate through these challenging times.